 Students Previously Denied 504 Plans Are Provided 504 Plans

-In August 2014, after the district switched law firms and the district switched Section 504 Coordinators, several students that had been previously denied Section 504 Plans for years in the district were finally appropriately provided with Section 504 Plans.
+In August 2014, after Fox switched law firms and the district demoted Fox's Section 504 Coordinator and assigned the assistant superintendent of secondary education to the position, several students that had been previously denied Section 504 Plans for years at Fox were finally appropriately provided Section 504 Plans.
+This happened after ED OCR helped with an Early Complaint Resolution after Fox changed law firms.

 There are people working in the Kansas City ED OCR office that know why compliance reviews and other complaints aren't getting completed.
 They should use the Whistleblower Protection Act of 1989 to speak out about what's been going on in the Kansas City ED OCR Office.
 They owe it to the students who have been denied proper protection under the law for years.
 It's truly sad and disgraceful to think of the pain that that the KC ED OCR office has caused for families covered by their regional office over the years.